andreamoleri/DataArchitecture/README.md

 #### Creating a Keyspace

 In Cassandra, a keyspace is the highest level of abstraction for organizing data.
 It is, basically, a top-level namespace.
 When creating a keyspace, two parameters must be specified:
-- the replication factor: the number of copies of the data maintained within the cluster;
+- **Replication Factor:** the number of copies of the data maintained within the cluster;
-- the strategy of replication: how the data are replicated.
+- **Strategy of Replication:** how the data are replicated.
 The choice of strategy depends on specific performance, fault tolerance, and data compaction needs.
 The main options are:

-  - "SimpleStrategy": used only for a single datacenter and one rack.
+  - **SimpleStrategy:** used only for a single datacenter and one rack.
 It places the first replica on a node determined by the partitioner.
 Additional replicas are placed on the next nodes clockwise in the ring without considering topology.
-  - "NetworkTopologyStrategy": used when you have multiple data centers available.
+  - **NetworkTopologyStrategy:** used when you have multiple data centers available.
 This strategy specifies how many replicas you want in each data center.
     NetworkTopologyStrategy places replicas in the same data center by traveling the ring clockwise until it reaches the first node in another rack.
 NetworkTopologyStrategy tries to place replicas on distinct racks because nodes in the same rack often fail at the same time.

 Less important alternatives include the "LeveledCompactionStrategy" for efficient data compaction, and the "DateTieredCompactionStrategy," ideal for long-term storage of time-based data.